MCP for Enterprise AI Automation: What Actually Works in 2026 | UData Blog

 This is why the backlash hit hard: a lot of MCP usage in production turned out to be unnecessary complexity.
 Teams that replaced their MCP tool calls with direct CLI invocations — especially for well-known tools like git, curl, jq, and psql — saw meaningful improvements.
 These tools are already in the training data; the model knows how to use them without a schema declaration.

-But concluding that MCP is dead misses the point.
 The problem wasn't MCP.
 It was using MCP for local, CLI-appropriate tool calls when a simpler approach would work.
 The cases where MCP genuinely shines are fundamentally different — and they're the cases that matter most at enterprise scale.

 Where MCP Actually Delivers Value

-The HN post draws a distinction that most of the discourse has missed: there's a meaningful difference between local MCP over stdio and server MCP over HTTP.
+There's a meaningful difference between local MCP over stdio and server MCP over HTTP.
 They have different trade-offs and different ideal use cases.

 Local stdio: Use CLI instead